SummaryRead the full fact sheet

 Where to get help for survivor reactions

-- Mental health specialist, such as a psychiatrist, psychologist or social worker
+- Your mental health specialist, such as a psychiatrist, psychologist, counsellor or social worker

 - Community health centre